sammigachuhi/my_django/docs/09-creating-models.md

 ```

-Why did we start with the list of constants.
+Why did we start with the list of constants?
 This is because we want the choices to be those that can be referenced in case we import the model inside another class.
-For example, `Questionnaire.WA` will work anywhere that the `Questionnaire` class has been imported.

 Now let's create the `territory` field which will contain our territory choices.